The credit analysis

 Purpose of credit analysis

-Ultimately, the credit analysis leads to the set up of payment terms and payment guarantees that will be consistent with the credit limit allowed to the customer (if any).
-Another goal is to include into the sales contract clauses protecting the seller according to the risks identified.Anticipation and intervention early in the sales process of the credit analyst is a key success factor.
-Then, he can identify risks and counter them with the appropriate tool.
+Ultimately, the credit analysis leads to the setting up of payment terms and payment guarantees that will be consistent with the credit limit allowed to the customer (if any).
+Another goal is to include in the sales contract clauses protecting the seller according to the risks identified.Anticipation and intervention early in the sales process by the credit analyst are key success factors.
+Then he can identify risks and counter them with the appropriate tool.

 Sales process

-The economic crisis following the Covid 19 health crisis is different from all those we have experienced before.
-Never whole swathes of the economy have been shut down brutally in modern history.The first effect was to reduce economic activity by around 40%, with a very variable rate depending on the business sector.
-The building sector and several others fell by 90% while rare sectors such as digital or online commerce benefited of a certain stability or even an increase.
+The economic crisis following the COVID-19 health crisis is different from all those we have experienced before.
+Never have whole swathes of the economy been shut down brutally in modern history.The first effect was to reduce economic activity by around 40%, with a very variable rate depending on the business sector.
+The building sector and several others fell by 90%, while rare sectors such as digital or online commerce benefited from a certain stability or even an increase.

-The suddenness of the crisis make a very strong and quick impact on companies.
+The suddenness of the crisis had a very strong and quick impact on companies.

 We can see two main points:

-- With the financial analysis, assess the resilience of your customers who may suffer a real black out of turnover.
+- With the financial analysis, assess the resilience of your customers, who may suffer a real blackout in turnover.

 - With the sector analysis and a cash forecast evaluation, assess the evolution of their cash.